 Goldman Sachs attributed its price revision to the faster-than-expected recovery in fuel demand following the impacts of the Delta variant of COVID-19 and to the contraction in global supply with the decline in US crude oil stocks.

 Also, the Wall Street bank revised up its oil price estimate, lifting its previous US crude oil price of $77 per barrel to $87.

 Rising oil prices have also been one of the biggest drivers of inflation as they induce upward movements of fuels like gasoline and diesel and act as a drag on the fragile economic recovery and oil consumption.

-'This tends to push demand and prices higher.
-And of course, when this happens, as an investor, you want to be ‘long oil’, that is, you want to own the underlying asset [oil] and wait for prices to increase before selling it back at a profit.
+"This tends to push demand and prices higher.
+And of course, when this happens, as an investor, you want to be ‘long oil’, that is, you want to own the underlying asset [oil] and wait for prices to increase before selling it back at a profit,” he said.